Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Extended Experimental Details

-\paragraph{Time-series Construction.} We construct the time-series by first grouping samples based on their primary SAR acquisition date.
+\textbf{Time-series Construction.} We construct the time-series by first grouping samples based on their primary SAR acquisition date.
 The distribution of the length of the resulting time-series can be seen in Fig. \ref{fig:timeseries_length_distribution}.
-Based on this, we fix the time-series length to 3, to ensure input consistency.
-For primary SAR acquisitions that produce time-series with length greater than 3, we extract all possible sub-sequences of the predefined length.
-Conversely, if they contain fewer than 3, we randomly duplicate available interferograms to reach the required time-series length.
+Based on this, we fix the time-series length $k$ to 3, to ensure input consistency.
+For primary SAR acquisitions that produce time-series with length $n$ fewer than 3, we randomly duplicate available interferograms to reach the required time-series length.
+Conversely, if they contain fewer than 3 we extract all possible sub-sequences of the predefined length, resulting in a number of samples given by the binomial formula in ~\cref{eq:binomial_k3}.